grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-teams.md

 ## Before you begin

-To set up Microsoft Teams for integration with Grafana Alerting, you need to create a new Workflow that accepts a webhook requests.
+To set up Microsoft Teams for integration with Grafana Alerting, create a new workflow that accepts Webhook requests.
 This allows Grafana to send alert notifications to Microsoft Teams channels.

-### Create a new Workflow in Microsoft Teams
+### Create a workflow in Microsoft Teams

-1. To create a new workflow, follow the steps in [Create flows in Microsoft Teams](https://learn.microsoft.com/en-us/power-automate/teams/teams-app-create) documentation.
+1. To create a new workflow, follow the steps in [Create flows in Microsoft Teams](https://learn.microsoft.com/en-us/power-automate/teams/teams-app-create).
-2. Consider using the template "Post to a channel when a webhook request is received" from the Microsoft template library.
+1. Microsoft provides a template library.
+You can use the template **Post to a channel when a webhook request is received**.
-3. After creating the workflow in Teams, copy the provided URL for use in the next steps.
+1. At the end of workflow creation wizard, copy the URL that is provided.

+**Note**
+If you chose a private channel for the target of the workflow, you need to edit workflow before using it.
+Expand the step "Send each adaptive card", and then expand action "Post your own adaptive card as the Flow bot to a channel".
+Change "Post as" to User, and save the workflow.

 ## Procedure